ucgmsim/FWT_synthetic_test/README.md

   - if the optimal step length does not exist, terminate the iteration process or start the current iteration again with higher frequency data.

-Full waveform tomography, embarassing-parallel workflow:
+B) Full waveform tomography, embarassing-parallel workflow:
     Create folder PART1 in the main folder FWT_synthetic_test and copy all subfolder from outside to PART1: Model, StaInfo, FwdSims, AdjSims,Kernels.
     In an example, for 16 sources simulation, we can create similar folder PART2, PART3, PART4.
 In folder PART1, we run simulation for sources 1-4; in folder PART2, run simulation for sources 5-8, and so on.

    Run Master_iterations_SLURM.py in Kernels/Iters/iter1 to do inversion (Master script/ Master session).
 The steps for one inversion iteration include:
 - Copy parameter files to run simulation in different parts:
 FWT_synthetic_test/FWT_synthetic_test_Github/Kernels/Iters/iter1/FWD/e3d_mysource_xyz_default.par.part to FWT_synthetic_test/FWT_synthetic_test_Github/PART1/Kernels/Iters/iter1/FWD/e3d_mysource_xyz_default.par